Augustin007/anremithrl-s-guide-to-earendor/World/Academia/Languages/Dainul.md

 ---

-I have studied many languages, and my knowledge of Khudzul is passable.
-Khudzul suggests to me I am within the borders of Othron Ibrith.
+I have studied many languages, and my knowledge of Dainul is passable.
+Dainul suggests to me I am within the borders of Othron Ibrith.
 I pull my cloak towards me and raise my hand in the traditional greeting of their culture.
 "Doz. korcav otho lah." *Hello, how do you fare?*

 "Ba, Kun otho." *Yes, thank you.*, I nod and reiterate my thanks.
 Then lean on my staff for a bit.
 I bow and give the traditional fare-well.
 "Ivaloth narhe" *See you again*.